Skip to main content

 3. On the My Own Assets card, click Connect to My Own Assets.

-4. On the Connect My Assets as E-line, click Create Connection.
+4. On the Connect My Assets as E-line card, click Create Connection.

-5. On the Select Locations page, in the Origin (A-side) section, select:
+5. On the Select Locations page, in the Origin (A-side) section, select Virtual Device and the following options:

-• Location – Metro in which your device is located
+• Location – Select the Metro in which your device is located.

 • Enter a name for your connection in the Connection field.